cellule-org/calendar/frontend/README.md

 └── vite.config.ts
 ```

+## Additional Resources

+This project uses the following resources created by individuals:

+* [Full Calendar for Shadcn UI](https://github.com/dninomiya/full-calendar-for-shadcn-ui) - Used as a base for the calendar, with modifications.

 ## License

 This project is currently licensed under the MIT License but may change in the future.